 Itching: Information for patients and carers

-Itching may be due to:
+Itching has an impact on sleep and quality of life and may be due to:

 • dry skin

-• medication (such as the painkillers morphine and diamorphine)
+• medication (such as morphine or antibiotics)

-• jaundice
+• jaundice due to liver disease

-• kidney and liver problems
+• kidney disease

 Anything that causes increased blood flow to the skin can make itching worse.
 This includes alcohol, caffeine, spicy food, hot baths and warm beds.
-These are common and pleasurable things: Itch can impact hugely on quality of life.

 Tips for dealing with itchy skin:

 • If your skin is dry, use a simple moisturiser such as aqueous cream twice a day.
-A combination of aqueous cream and menthol can be helpful (dermacool)
+A combination of aqueous cream and menthol can be helpful (Dermacool)

 • If you store the cream in the fridge, it will feel cool and soothing when applied